awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 ~~~
 {: .language-plaintext}

-This is pretty complicated, so let's break this into smaller pieces.
+This is pretty complicated, so let's break it into smaller pieces.

 The `FROM` directive defines the image we build on top of.
 The `ENV` directives define environment variables that will be used during the build.
-The `COPY` directive copies copies the local directory `ZPeakAnalysis` into a specified
+The `COPY` directive copies the local directory `ZPeakAnalysis` into a specified
 location in the container.
 You have to remember that this Dockerfile will be used to
 build a container image in the context of a GitLab CI job, so the `ZPeakAnalysis`
 directory will be available, as the first thing the GitLab CI job does is clone the